-Sweet potatoes and collard greens can make the best leftovers, especially in this delcious and super easy Soba Noodles Bowl recipe.
+Sweet potatoes and collard greens can make the best leftovers, especially in this delicious and super easy Soba Noodle Bowl recipe.

 This is post #3 in this month’s series of movie soundtrack song inspired dishes.
 This soba noodles bowl dish is inspired by the classic film “Let’s Do It Again” which is the follow-up to “Uptown Saturday Night”.
 How could you not like a movie with characters like Bootney Farnsworth, Kansas City Mack, Biggie Smalls, and Fish an Chips Freddie.
 The unique cast of characters is highly consistent with my cooking as I tend to take on different personas when I cook.
 There is Jamal Fernandez the black Mexican or Deuce Pak the blasian.

 I recently made tapas for the house which included a collard greens chiffonade and ceviche with roasted sweet potatoes.
 Both were hits and left me wanting to do this dish again!
 I was short on fish and a few other ingredients so I couldn’t recreate most of the dishes and thus created a new one using the leftover greens and sweet potatoes.

 I went full Desean Hoshimoto aka Afro-Japanese mode with a stir-fried soba noodles bowl featuring key soul food ingredients.
 The sweet potatoes and greens were prepared in fairly neutral flavors so each would hold up and pair well with the garlic, ginger, soy, etc. if done right.
 The sweet potatoes were actually a nice touch as the sweetness balanced out the dish as a contrast to the salt and acidity of the sauce I made.

 The best part about the dish (obviously it helps to have the sweet potatoes and greens on hand) is that there is little prep and very little cooking.
 It’s all wok based afterall.
 Easy prep, easy cook, easy clean-up!